TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 In both the CrDRom and LiR Images, RIL/SIM works perfectly, you have internet and calls 100% BUT "RIL/SIM Card is dead in many other A11 and A12 images,  so we have to search and test for images that have RIL/SIM working, or make it work ourselves" *gulp*

-To manually be sure if you should use A or A/B Rom, use the treble-check app or this command in fastboot mode or booted rom with adb shell
+To manually be sure if you should use A or A/B Rom, use the treble-check app or these commands in fastboot mode or booted rom with adb shell

 In fastboot or bootloader mode